 Facility Resources

-Facility Resources 2024-01-29T15:06:18-04:00
+Facility Resources 2024-09-11T17:00:46-04:00

 Staff

 Dr. Lars Kasper is the MRI Physicist and Engineer for ToNI, responsible for overseeing the facility’s imaging operations and supporting MRI technical development.
-John Milne is the MRI Technologist, responsible for operating the MRI scanner, as well as facilitating booking and billing.
+Eva Han is the MRI Technologist, responsible for operating the MRI scanner, as well as facilitating booking and billing.
 The duties of the staff include maintaining and trouble-shooting equipment, training new users, providing help with experimental design and analysis (including stimulus timing, choice of pulse sequences and coils, and analysis implementation), MRI protocol development, backing up data to storage, quality assurance, and charging grants for use of the facilities.

 Quality assurance (QA) on our MRI scanner is performed by Dr. Lars Kasper.
 The overall performance and data quality of the scanner are assessed weekly.
 Preventative maintenance on the MRI scanner is performed periodically by the Siemens field service engineers, per our service contract.